Link to Care After Cancer Welcome, Guest!

 2. See the SurvivorCare 101 Quick Fact for more information.

-A Survivor Healthcare Plan (SHP) is a long-term follow-up plan based on national guidelines and tailored to the survivor’s individual cancer treatment with the following sections:
+A Survivorship Care Plan (SCP) is a long-term follow-up plan based on national guidelines and tailored to the survivor’s individual cancer treatment with the following sections:

 • Treatment Summary